Where to See Tulips in Ottawa During the Canadian Tulip Festival

 Getting there: You can drive to Dows Lake from anywhere in Ottawa, but I chose instead to rent a bike downtown and ride to the lake along the Rideau Canal.
 There are tulips planted along the canal, too, and the ride is gorgeous on a sunny spring afternoon.

-Getting there: Because this park is extremely central, I merely walked there from my hotel; no car or bike necessary!
+Getting there: Because this park is extremely central (on the other side of the Rideau Canal from Parliament Hill), you can likely walk here from your hotel; no car or bike necessary!

 There are, of course, tulips planted all over the city and not just in designated parks.
 You don't necessarily have to go to one of the “main” sites to see the colorful blooms.
 Some of my favorite tulip shots were snapped as I was just strolling around the city.